StarRocks/starrocks/docs/loading/BrokerLoad.md

 );
 ```

+For detailed syntax and parameter descriptions, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md).

 #### Load data from AWS S3

 Execute the following statement to load `file1.csv` and `file2.csv` from the `input` folder of your AWS S3 bucket `bucket_s3` into `table1` and `table2`, respectively: